divijghose/firedrake/Firedrake-meeting-2022-10-12.md

 Also it claims to start on a Sunday and run to a Friday.
 Does anyone know more precisely when it's likely to start and end?
 Sunday start seems unlikely to me.

+## JB: A Firedrake manual
+Should Firedrake have a manual, like the PETSc manual, for citing/acknowledging those currently working o nthe project, rather than just pointing to the 2016 paper?
+I think the consensus in the small discussion last week w/Matt was yes, but wanted to bring this to attention of everyone.

 ## Merge PRs

 DRS: Anaconda install ready for another look